AbdullahWins/AbdullahWins/README.md

 - 👯 I’m looking to collaborate on **Unique projects with AI (LLMs and ML models)**

-- 💬 Ask me about **HTML, CSS, JavaScript, Nodejs, React, Angular, Java and Python.**
+- 💬 Ask me about **JavaScript, Nodejs, React, TypeScript, Angular, Java, Python, HTML and CSS.**

 - One More thing, I love to play **VideoGames!**